Joel Lourie

 Joel Lourie (born September 24, 1962) is a former Democratic member of the South Carolina Senate, representing the 22nd District from 2004 until 2017.
 He was previously a member of the South Carolina House of Representatives from 1998 through 2004.

+Biography

-He was born and raised in Columbia, South Carolina and is a 1980 graduate of Richland Northeast High School, a 1984 graduate of the University of South Carolina.
-His parents are the late Senator Isadore and Susan (Reiner) Lourie.
+Joel Lourie was born and raised in Columbia, South Carolina.
+He is a 1980 graduate of Richland Northeast High School and a 1984 graduate of the University of South Carolina.
+His parents are the late Senator Isadore Lourie and Susan (Reiner) Lourie.
 He is married to Rebecca Baum, and has 2 children, Rachel and Sam.
 Lourie is Jewish.

+In 2021, Lourie and former Democratic Senator Vincent Sheheen started a new podcast on South Carolina politics, Bourbon in the Backroom.